-According to the American Academy of Ophthalmology, two recent studies show there is a way of detecting signs of Alzheimer’s in a patient’s eyes in a matter of seconds.
-A new imaging device called optical coherence tomography angiography was used in the research studies.
+According to the American Academy of Ophthalmology, two studies demonstrate a way of detecting Alzheimer’s in a patient’s eyes in a matter of seconds.
+An imaging device called optical coherence tomography angiography was used in the research studies.

-The results show people with Alzheimer’s have altered, small blood vessels in their retina at the back of the eye.
-Even people who simply have a family history of Alzheimer’s but no signs of the illness showed altered red blood vessels.
+The results show people with Alzheimer’s have small blood vessels in their retina that have in some way been changed.
+Even people who simply have a family history of Alzheimer’s but no signs of the illness showed altered blood vessels.

-Diagnosing Alzheimer’s is challenging.
-Current techniques can detect signs of the disease but aren’t practical for screening large amounts of people.
-This means people are often only diagnosed once their behavior changes, meaning the disease is progressing.
-There is currently no cure for Alzheimer’s, but early detection is critical to future care.
+Identifying Alzheimer’s is challenging.
+Current techniques can detect certain signs but aren’t practical for screening large amounts of people.
+This means that behavioral changes are often the only identifying characteristics, but these changes mean that Alzheimer’s is progressing.

 Ygal Rotenstreich M.D., an ophthalmologist at the Goldschleger Eye Institute at Sheba Medical Center, said he is worried for these people with a family history of Alzheimer’s.

-“A brain scan can detect Alzheimer’s when the disease is well beyond a treatable phase,” said Rotenstreich.
-“We need treatment intervention sooner.
+“A brain scan can detect Alzheimer’s when the disease is well beyond [the care we can offer.
+We need intervention sooner.
 These patients are at such high-risk.”